[Learn Korean E4] Aspirated and Tense Consonants Perfect Guide

 The pronunciation of the tense sounds

-Let’s take a look at the tense sounds in the hangul table.
+Let’s take a look at the tense sounds in the Hangul table.

 The tense sounds are made of a combination of two regular consonants.